Ileostomy and the Best Flexible Wafer

 Reply to w30bob

-I just got some Marathon. 🤞🏻🤞🏻 But thanks for the advice for the other product.
+I just got some marathon. 🤞🏻🤞🏻 But thanks for the advice on the other product.